Chapter 3: Ace the teacher interview – get that job

-Okay, so you are ready for that dreaded interview.
+Okay, so you are ready to ace the teacher interview.
 Now I’ve done a career’s worth of interviews.
 When I first started out, I was an LTO or long-term occasional teacher.
 I’d fill in for teachers who were on maternity leave and the like.
 Because my positions lasted one semester at a time, I was doing interviews at the mid-point of each year (we have two semesters per school year where I teach) and at the end of the year for jobs the following year.
 No job applicant really likes interviews, but ultimately everyone has to do them.
 So you might as well go in there, kick butt, and afterwards worry about which job you should take, not whether or not you will have one.

 Now how do interviews work?
+How do you ace the teacher interview?
 They vary a lot, depending on the skill of the interviewer and on the bureaucratic framework in which the interview takes place.
 In one of the most challenging interviews I experienced, the Principal had a set of his own questions developed over a lengthy career.
 It was early in my career and I was floored by a few of his questions, which forced me to think quickly.
 One question I specifically remember was, “Tell me about a lesson that was a total disaster and what you learned from it.”
 When faced with an interviewer like this, just be yourself and be honest–you will be found out if you aren’t.
 Be confident in yourself and in your own skills.
 A person like this Principal has been around the block a few times and, in the end, simply wants to know how you will help your students succeed.
 Explain how you will create an environment where anyone can succeed no matter their background or skill set and you have a good chance of getting the job.

 As I later discovered as I did more job interviews, this Principle with his well-honed list of questions was not typical.
 Let’s now look at how 99.9% of interviews go.
 Administrations are required to ask a specific set of questions and “score” your answer on what is essentially a set list of expected answers.
 To get top marks, you need to hit their keywords.
 Now, what do I mean about keywords?
 Keywords are specific words that are currently all the rage in the educational community.
 They are words which describe a certain pedagogy, expectation, or goal within the school or school board.
 For instance, some keywords that were current when I was applying for jobs were: “Literacy,” “Numeracy,” “Differentiated Instruction and Assessment,” “Applicability,” and “Student Success.”
 Nail the keywords and you’ll score well on the scorecard, putting yourself in an excellent position to get the job.